Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

 \BF{Step 1}: `` Calculate the 1st and 4th elements of the result, excluding cases where the same $\bAtomEStar$ instances are involved or $\voidError$ is involved''.

-Cases where the same $\bAtomEStar$ instances are involved in operations leads to duplicate planning of real-world events, are invalid under our operation rule.
-Additionally, if any operand is $\voidError$, this means $\emptyset$ will participate in the Cartesian product operation of the sets- and the result will still be $\emptyset$.
-This will directly result in the complete sequential addition being $\voidError$ under our operation rule.
-Intuitively, operating of an entity that cannot plan real-world events with other plan-capable entities renders the integrated plan invalid.
-Therefore, both in terms of operational logic and practical requirements, we directly stipulate the results of the complete sequential additions in these two cases are void.
+Cases where the same $\bAtomEStar$ instances are involved in operations lead to duplicate planning of real-world events, and are invalid under our operation rule.
+Additionally, if any operand is $\voidError$, this means $\emptyset$ will participate in the Cartesian product operation of the sets, and the result will still be $\emptyset$.
+This will directly result in the Complete Sequence Addition being $\voidError$ under our operation rule.
+Intuitively, the operation of an entity that cannot plan real-world events with other plan-capable entities renders the integrated plan invalid.
+Therefore, both in terms of operational logic and practical requirements, we directly stipulate that the results of the $\oplus|_{\alpha}^{\beta}$ in these two cases are $\voidError$.

-For other valid conditions, additional constraints will apply in subsequent steps, if triggered, the operation's result may be instead set to $\voidError$.
+For other valid conditions, additional constraints will apply in subsequent steps.
+If these constraints are triggered, the operation's result may be set to $\voidError$ too.
 Thus, after temporarily assigning the $\CAL{C}$(the 1st element) and $\CAL{A}$(the 4th element) of $\oie_{result}$, proceed to Step 2.

-\BF{Step 2}: ``Obtain all feasible combinations of the set that is naturally isomorphic to the Cartesian product''.
-This is achieved by performing the Cartesian product, getting the set that is naturally isomorphic to it, and then selecting the feasible subset.
-For detailed procedures, refer to function $\fPre\RM{FeasInt2tuple}\CAL{S}$ in Definition~\ref{def:OPs.feasibleCP}.
-If the feasible subset is $\emptyset$, it indicates that there are no possible intervals for event to execute in the real world, then the result of the operation is directly determined as $\voidError$.
+\BF{Step 2}: ``Obtain all feasible combinations of the flattened Cartesian product''.
+This is achieved by performing the flattened Cartesian product, getting the result, and then selecting the feasible subset.
+For detailed procedures, refer to function $\fPre\RM{Feas2tuple}\CAL{TS}$ in Definition~\ref{def:OPs.feasibleCP} and Definition~\ref{def:OPs.feasibleCP}.
+If the maximal feasible subset is $\emptyset$, it indicates that there are no possible intervals for the event to execute in the real world.
+Then the result of the operation is directly determined as $\voidError$.

 \BF{Step 3}: ``Filter all feasible combinations within the domain''.
-The filtering rule is characterized by defining a range and selecting all combinations that falls within this range, with some combinations necessarily adhering to the left and right boundaries of the defined range.
-If the subset after filtering is $\emptyset$, it means that there is no subset that can fulfill the requirements of the complete sequential addition, then the operation result $\oie_{result}$ is directly set to an $\bVoidError$ instance.
+The filtering rule is characterized by defining a range and selecting all combinations that fall within this range, with some combinations necessarily reaching the left and right boundaries of the defined range.
+If the subset after filtering is $\emptyset$, it indicates that there is no subset that can fulfill the requirements of the $\oplus|_{\alpha}^{\beta}$ operation.
+Then the operation result $\oie_{result}$ is directly set to an $\bVoidError$ instance.
 Otherwise, the $\CAL{F}$(the 2nd element) of $\oie_{result}$ is assigned to the subset after filtering.